Valentine Blog Hop

-Starting today and running until the end of this week is the Hearts Through History Valentine Blog Hop hosted by fellow Austen Author Maria Grace.
+Starting today and running until the end of this week is the Hearts Through History Valentine Blog Hop.
 To celebrate this season of love, dozens of participating bloggers are sharing their favorite mushy anecdotes from history.
 What better way to get your fill of sentimental warm fuzzies?
 My story of “true love” is posted below, followed by the links to read others.

 On top of that, there are GIVEAWAYS attached to each story on the blog hop!
 With romance the theme-of-the-week, I saw no alternative but to offer a signed copy of Miss Darcy Falls in Love and a DVD of the 2005 Pride and Prejudice as my prizes.
 Cool!
 The entry form is after the historical story I have chosen to spotlight.
 Have fun reading across the blog-o-sphere, and good luck in the contests!